 Check out this documentary on ancient Roman spas:

 Eventually, the pool would become large enough and establishments were built around these pools.
 The Romans were also the first people to actively use hot water baths every day.
 Romans would first do their routine workout and then relax afterward in hot baths.

 Asian people are known for using items that can be found in nature.
 It is only fitting that they also use natural hot springs as their hot tubs.
 In Japan, a hot tub consisted of a wooden box that was filled with hot water.

 The box can only accommodate one person and was usually used for private purposes.
 Public baths are oftentimes found inside inns and are essentially hot springs.

 From then on, a number of attachments have been added to hot tubs including water jets and filtration systems.
-The newest invention are inflatable hot tubs, which are both sturdy, lightweight and affordable.
+The newest invention is inflatable hot tubs, which are both sturdy, lightweight, and affordable.